Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: A fully-mixed formulation with weak symmetry

 identify precisely those variables that remain uncoupled by $\mathcal B$ and therefore govern the stability of the saddle–point problem \eqref{eq:genericsaddlepoint}.
-On the kernel spaces the energy forms decouple: on $K$ the form $\mathcal A$ sees only the symmetric, divergence–free stress and is therefore coercive, whereas on $H$ the Darcy energy $\mathcal A_\velocity$ sees only the divergence–free velocity and is coercive there.
-It remains to establish the inf–sup stability of $\mathcal B$ on the orthogonal complement
+On the kernel spaces, the energy forms decouple: on $K$, the form $\mathcal A$ acts only on the symmetric, divergence-free stress and is coercive with constant \answer{$(2\mu\,C_\mathrm{K}^2)^{-1}$}, whereas on $H$, the Darcy dissipation $\mathcal C$ acts only on the divergence-free velocity and is coercive with constant \answer{$(\Delta t \overline\kappa)^{-1}$}.